 How to rate your videos

-You can rate each video from the Basic tab of its Settings page.
+You can rate each video from the Distribution tab, Discovery section of its Settings page.
 Simply choose the appropriate rating ("All audiences" or "Mature"), select one or more of the Mature content categories if applicable, then save your changes.

-If all of your videos can be categorized similarly, you can set a default rating for all your videos in your Global Video Settings.
-Under the heading "What is the content rating of your videos?" select the appropriate rating.
-Once you click Save as Default, the rating will be automatically applied to every new video you upload.
-Check the box next to "Apply to ALL my videos" if you want to apply the rating to all your videos currently on Vimeo.
+If all of your videos can be categorized similarly, you can set a default rating for all your videos in your settings.
+Navigate to the Videos tab and select Upload defaults.
+Under the heading "Content rating default" select the appropriate rating.
+Once you click Save, the rating will be automatically applied to every new video you upload.
+Check the box next to "Also apply to all existing videos" if you want to apply the rating to all your videos currently on Vimeo.
 You can change the ratings of individual videos after applying a default rating.

 Though often essential to artistic expression, so-called "mature content" can be decidedly less essential for certain audiences, such as children, office workers with their computer speakers turned up too loud, and people who’d rather not encounter particular things.
 Ratings give your viewers a heads up about what to expect from your videos, helping them make informed decisions and helping you avoid negative comments and complaints.